-Please visit the New F-1 Students page to learn about the options admitted students have for the fall 2020 semester.
+Please visit the New F-1 Students page to learn about the options admitted students have for the winter 2021 semester.

 First, it is important to determine if you are being laid off or if you are being placed on a "temporary leave in accordance with your company's leave policies."
 In the first scenario, being laid off, this means that you do not have a job to come back to and will be asked to reapply.If you are placed on leave – whether paid or unpaid – this means that your workplace is temporarily suspending services, but will keep your position for you and expect you to return when the company reopens.
 If you are not sure, please ask this question directly of your boss or your HR office, as this is a very important distinction.